Three-Year ACGME-accredited Residency

-Seventeen core faculty lead the Family Medicine residency, each focused on a specialty area, including geriatrics, integrative medicine, sports medicine, and international health.
+Seventeen core faculty lead the Family Medicine residency, including geriatrics, integrative medicine, sports medicine, and international health.
 Many are nationally recognized leaders in their fields with extensive clinical and academic healthcare experience.
 More than 70% of our teaching faculty completed Faculty Development Fellowships at the University of Minnesota, and all hold university appointments.

 - Jerome Potts, MD, Chief, Department of Family and Community Medicine, Hennepin Healthcare